 Operation Starlite, as the Marines called it, took place on the Van Tuong Peninsula, about 10 miles south of the Marine base at Chu Lai.
 In the short term, the tactical victory won by the Marines validated such operational concepts as vertical envelopment, amphibious assault, and combined arms that had not been

-The U.S. Marine Corps in the First World War Anthology, Selected Bibliography, and Annotated Order of Battle seemingly relegated to ship and barracks duty.
+The U.S. Marine Corps in the First World War Anthology, Selected Bibliography, and Annotated Order of Battle

 Annette D. Amerman